John Moore (Scottish physician): Life

 In 1792 he accompanied Lord Lauderdale to Paris, and witnessed some of the principal scenes of the Revolution.
-His Journal during a Residence in France (1793) is the careful record of an eye-witness, and is frequently referred to by Thomas Carlyle.
+His Journal during a Residence in France (1793) is the careful record of an eye-witness, and was frequently referred to by Thomas Carlyle.

 In 1784 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Andrew Dalzell, James Gregory, and John Robison.

 He died in Richmond in Surrey (now part of London) on 21 February 1802.
 He was buried at Paradise cemetery, St Mary Magdalene's, Richmond.